 St. Patrick’s Day and a quality pint of beer are a match made in heaven—and who are we to question this perfect pairing?
-We’ve already rounded up some of our favorite breweries in the world, but there are many more districts and neighborhoods that offer quaint pubs, lively outdoor beer gardens and other settings perfect for enjoying a pint in the spirit of the holiday.
+There is a bounty of districts and neighborhoods that offer quaint pubs, lively outdoor beer gardens and other settings perfect for enjoying a pint in the spirit of the holiday.

 Our list of places begins in the heart of St. Patrick’s beloved country.
 The Temple Bar District is situated on the River Liffey’s south bank in central Dublin.
 Featuring architecture reminiscent of Medieval times, the district boasts a narrow maze of cobblestone streets, each offering a bevy of charming pubs.
 Enjoy traditional Celtic music with your Guinness and other traditional brews such as Murphy’s Irish stout or Harp’s Lager.

 The Grand Place, Brussels, Belgium

 Beer is to Belgium, as wine is to France, as evidenced by the country’s astounding 100 independent breweries that produce roughly 600 different varieties of beer.
 The Grand Place area of Brussels is our favorite spot to sample the saisons, stouts, tripels and more.
 The UNESCO-named World Heritage Site is stocked full of atmospheric café-bar hybrids, called estaminets, some built as early as the 18th century.